juancarlosmiranda/juancarlosmiranda.github.io/docs/_sources/contents/free_book_list.md.txt

 * [AUTHOREA](https://www.authorea.com/).
 Discover and publish cutting edge, open research.
 * [Everything Computer Science.
 Our mission is to bring free, and engaging, computer science education to the world.
 We believe that higher education will better the world, and computer science is key to this change.](https://everythingcomputerscience.com/).
 * [MIT Press Open Access Books](https://mitpress.mit.edu/open-access-at-mit-press/books/).
+* [IntechOpen](https://www.intechopen.com/).
+IntechOpen - where academia and industry create content with global impact.

 ### Open Libraries in Spanish
 * [Libros Maravillosos](http://www.librosmaravillosos.com).
 Libros gratuitos de difusión